labmonkey/volume-steps-control/Readme.md

 Example usage:

 `python "%userprofile%\_GIT\volume-steps-control\change-volume-steps.py" "Arctis Nova 7" up`
-`python "%userprofile%\_GIT\volume-steps-control\change-volume-steps.py" "discord.exe" down`
+`python "%userprofile%\_GIT\volume-steps-control\change-volume-steps.py" "Discord.exe" down`

-The names of the devices were found using [Sound Volume View](https://www.nirsoft.net/utils/sound_volume_view.html) tool.
-App names are same as their executable name.

 ### switch-default-devices.py

+All of it is done by using the wonderful [Sound Volume Command Line](https://www.nirsoft.net/utils/sound_volume_command_line.html) and [Sound Volume View](https://www.nirsoft.net/utils/sound_volume_view.html) tools.
+The pyton script is simply acting as a wrapper that executes the tools with your predefined settings.

+You will have to modify the path to the svcl executable:

+`exePath="%userprofile%\\svcl-x64\\svcl.exe"`

 The idea behind this is that I usually have 3 scenarios: